Ptujec/LaunchBar/Zotero-Actions/README.md

 <img src="03.jpg" width="806"/>

-If you hit `Enter` on a particular item, you can see more details such as tags, publications, links, or attachments.
+If you hit `enter` on a particular item, you can see more details such as tags, publications, links, or attachments.

 Many of the details also offer further functionality.
 For instance, you can quickly look inside an attached PDF.